Nvision-x/s3-inventory-tf/README.md

 ## 🚀 Purpose

-The goal of this module is to provide **visibility and governance** across your S3 assets by:
+The goal of this module is to provide visibility across your S3 assets by:

 - 🔍 **Discovering** all S3 buckets that exist in a specific region
 - 📥 **Generating a CSV report** of those buckets